gatsbimantico/movie-listing/README.md

 - Stepped down from using yarn workspaces, as a bug is still persisting preventing babel to be run over the symlinked dependencies.
 The folder src/framework` could be its own repo at some point.
 - Appart from that, code splitting is working by using dynamic imports.

+### Bug fixing

+- Font size behaves different than in emulator, fixing the size for mobile.
+- When filtering images are lost in mobile by not being re-rendered.